danielchung22/budgetbuddy/README.md

 4. Go to phpMyAdmin using "localhost/phpMyAdmin" and click "New".
 5. Create a database named "budgetbuddy".
 6. Click on import and choose the budgetbuddy SQL file
-7. Enter this URL http://localhost/budgetbuddy/signin.php [@Link](http://localhost/budgetbuddy/signin.php) to access the login page.
+7. Enter this URL http://localhost/budgetbuddy/signin.php in the URL bar or click this [@link](http://localhost/budgetbuddy/signin.php) to access the login page.

 ### Objectives
 This project aims to help users with managing their budgets by tracking expenses and generating useful insights in a easily visible dashboard.